Drug information

 Somatropin is a drug that has been approved by the U.S. Food and Drug Administration (FDA) for various uses, though it is mainly used to treat growth disorders in children and growth hormone deficiency in adults.3,6,7 Somatropin is FDA-approved under the brand name Serostim to treat HIV-associated wasting or cachexia in people with HIV.
 Off-label use of somatropin may include treatment of HIV-associated lipodystrophy syndrome.5,8

 As an investigational HIV drug, somatropin belongs to a group of drugs called immune modulators.2 Immune modulators (also called immunomodulators) are substances that help to activate, boost, or restore normal immune function.
-Researchers have studied whether somatropin in combination with antiretroviral therapy (ART) could help reduce the size of the latent HIV reservoir.2,4
+Researchers are currently studying whether somatropin in combination with antiretroviral therapy (ART) can help reduce the size of the latent HIV reservoir.2,4

 To learn how investigational drugs are tested during clinical trials, read the HIVinfo What is an Investigational HIV Drug? and HIV and AIDS Clinical Trials fact sheets.